23 Best Breeds of Rabbit Price in India

 The Jersey Wooly is a small rabbit developed by crossing the French Angora and the Netherland Dwarf.
 The resulting rabbits were made smaller with the influence of the dwarfing gene.

-Unlike the Angora rabbit, Jersey Woolies do not need to be sheared or trimmed.
+Jersey Woolies do not need to be sheared or trimmed like the Angora rabbit.
 They’re a low-maintenance breed that only needs to be brushed once a week and more often during shedding seasons to avoid the wool block.

 Jersey Wooly